isc-projects/isc-dnssec-guide/doc/signing.rst

 on automatic maintenance for the zone.
 This includes re-signing the zone as signatures expire and replacing keys on a periodic basis.
 The value ``default`` selects the default policy, which contains values suitable for most situations.
-We cover the creation of your own policy in :ref:`signing_custom_policy`, but for the moment we are accepting the default values.
+We cover the creation of a custom policy in :ref:`signing_custom_policy`, but for the moment we are accepting the default values.

-When the configuration file is updated, tell ``named`` to reload the configuration file:
+When the configuration file is updated, tell ``named`` to reload the configuration file by running ``rndc reconfig``:

 ::